BoningYao/stats220/README.md

 ## About the Author

-Hi everyone this is Boning Yao.
+*Hi everyone this is Boning Yao*.
 I am a student in the [University of Auckland](https://www.auckland.ac.nz/en.html).
 I am actively learning **R** and would like to share my learning experience here!

 ## About the Project